technomada/chat-app/README.md

-UpChat is a vanillajs code centric, browser as a platform, instant messaging client/server web application.
+upCHAT is a vanillajs code centric, browser as a platform, instant messaging client/server web application.

 #### Featuring
 - Multiple chat rooms